Slim profile fits in most spaces

 You can lean the chair back 120 degrees, so it’s almost like a narrow bed.

 You can lean the chair back 120 degrees, so it’s almost like a narrow bed, or let the footrest come out and recline the back partially.
-We found it helped to add a pillow for neck support, but if you’re sitting askew the wings on the side act as a nice resting spot as well.
+We found it was more comfortable if you add a pillow, but if you’re sitting askew the wings on the side act as a nice resting spot as well.
 No matter how you choose to lounge in this recliner, we found it pretty comfortable.

 Price: Looks more expensive than it is